Dean McDermott Allegedly Continues to Neglect Alimony

 Angela Weiss/Charley Gallay/Getty Images

 According to a second source, Jack was living with Tori and Dean for over two years and they were supporting him.
-However, the second insider told E! the teenager now lives with Eustace and does not speak to Tori or Dean.
+However, the first source told E! the teenager now lives with Eustace and does not speak to Tori or Dean.
 McDermott is expected to appear in court on March 7.

 Meanwhile, the couple has been plagued with money troubles in recent months, including a lawsuit filed in